Imperative Care

 Series B in 2009

-moksha8 Pharmaceuticals, Inc. is a pharmaceutical company that operates in Brazil and Mexico, focusing on the licensing, marketing, and distribution of therapeutics.
-The company specializes in treatments for various medical fields, including central nervous system disorders, oncology, cardiology, rheumatology, endocrinology, and respiratory conditions.
-Established in 2006 and based in Berwyn, Pennsylvania, moksha8 has formed strategic alliances with several prominent organizations, including Biopas Laboratories, Roche, Pfizer, BioCryst, and Watson.
-These partnerships enhance its ability to deliver innovative healthcare solutions in the Latin American market.
+moksha8 Pharmaceuticals, Inc. is a prominent pharmaceutical company based in Berwyn, Pennsylvania, focused on licensing, marketing, and distributing therapeutics in Brazil and Mexico.
+Established in 2006, the company provides a range of treatments for various medical conditions, including central nervous system disorders, oncology, cardiology, rheumatology, endocrinology, and respiratory issues.
+Moksha8 has formed strategic alliances with notable partners such as Biopas Laboratories, Roche, Pfizer, BioCryst, and Watson, enhancing its presence and capabilities in the Latin American market.

 Somaxon Pharmaceuticals